benpsk/bootcamp/src/01-setup.md

----
-order: 1
-title: "Setup & Prerequisites"
-path: "/setup"
----

 ## 1. Go Through Internet Fundamentals

-In order to make sure you have the skills you’ll need to follow along with the Bootcamp, you'll need to take the FREE [Internet Fundamentals course](https://internetfundamentals.com).
+In order to make sure you have the skills you’ll need to follow along with the Bootcamp, you'll need to take the Internet Fundamentals course.

 ## 2. Install Visual Studio Code (VSCode)

-You should install [VSCode](https://code.visualstudio.com) (Visual Studio Code) on your computer, as this was part of the Internet Fundamentals course: www.internetfundamentals.com
+You should install [VSCode](https://code.visualstudio.com) (Visual Studio Code) on your computer, as this was part of the Internet Fundamentals course.

 To this, we will add an extension.